bowlneudel/spiders-song/README.md

 - Each lineage is given a "voice", expressing a series of notes at each point of speciation
 - To avoid excessive concurrent sound, lineages are sonified in pairs (based on the order as drawn in the tree)
 - Playback begins at the root of the tree.
 Each cycle concludes at the leaves, pauses, and then restarts at the root with the next pair of lineages
-- Branch length is scaled to the time duration between speciation events
+- Branch length (i.e. the rest between points of speciation, or nodes) is scaled to the estimated evolutionary distance between speciation events
   - N.B.
 This scaling may be non-linear, so lineage duration is often non-ultraparametric *(one lineage will usually conclude before the other)*
 - By default, lineage pairs start at (1) and (n/2+1), continue in order as drawn, and conclude at (n/2) and (n)
 - While a given pair of lineages shares common ancestry, all parameters should be identical for both, and therefore *should* sound together as one voice (although the timing is sometimes slightly buggy)